-However the Tonsai Beach I arrived to was not the Tonsai Beach I remembered and that’s why I wanted to update this post and basically write a fresh post about what Tonsai Beach is like now and what you can do in Tonsai and why you should still visit Tonsai Beach.
+However, the Tonsai Beach I arrived to was not the Tonsai Beach I remembered and that’s why I wanted to update this post and basically write a fresh post about what Tonsai Beach is like now, what to do in Tonsai and why you should still visit Tonsai Beach.

 I arrived to see no restaurants or bars lining the beach like there was a few years ago, in fact, there was nothing there at all!
-I got off the boat from Ao Nang, walked along the beach to where Tonsai Bay Resort is and walked up a pathway through a remote piece of land and at the end I found.. a wall!
+I got off the boat from Ao Nang, walked along the beach to where Tonsai Bay Resort is and walked up a pathway through a remote piece of land and at the end I found… a wall!

 Long story short, not long after I left in 2014 the section of land between the beach and the small inland pathway which used to have restaurants, bars and accommodation on was purchased as private property by a big hotel company.
 The locals were forced to move their businesses inland and to mark the private property a huge wall was built!